Talbot Unit 7

 Reliable Energy to Meet Growing Demand

 This new 240-megawatt unit, powered by advanced Siemens Energy technology, will become the seventh unit at our existing Talbot Energy Facility.
-Upon completion, it will make Talbot the most efficient natural gas peaking plant in our fleet, generating reliable energy during times of high electricity demand.
-With dual-fuel capability, the unit will further strengthen our year-round resiliency and operational flexibility.

 Community Benefits